Festival Gardens Site

 Liverpool City Council is working with developers ION and Midia, who have formed a joint venture company, to develop a detailed masterplan for the development zone including residential, remediation, funding, public consultation and planning / highways strategies.

-Site investigations are currently underway to inform a remediation strategy and planning application for the site.
+The site has attracted a £9.9m boost from Homes England and site investigations are currently underway to inform a remediation strategy and planning application for the site to create 1,500 eco-friendly homes.

 Site area40 hectares / 100 acres